hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

     export TERRAFORM_DOCS_PATH ?= docs/resources
     ```

+6. Upgrade all versions to the latest ones in `Makefile`, e.g. `GO_REQUIRED_VERSION`, `GOLANGCILINT_VERSION`, `KIND_VERSION`, etc.

+7. Update versions in `.github/workflows/` YAML files

-6. Add `ProviderConfig` logic to `internal/clients/artifactory.go` according to [Terraform provider argument reference](https://registry.terraform.io/providers/jfrog/artifactory/12.9.1/docs#argument-reference)
+8. Add `ProviderConfig` logic to `internal/clients/artifactory.go` according to [Terraform provider argument reference](https://registry.terraform.io/providers/jfrog/artifactory/12.9.1/docs#argument-reference)

     It means to add provider configuration arguments.
 For the Artifactory Terraform provider, the arguments `url`, `access_token`, `oidc_provider_name`, and `tfc_credential_tag_name` are optional.
 The `api_key` argument can be omitted as it is deprecated (in v12.9.1).

-7. Add external name to `config/external_name.go` file according to the Terraform import reference.
+9. Add external name to `config/external_name.go` file according to the Terraform import reference.

    - For example, with `artifactory_local_oci_repository`, use the Kubernetes resource `metadata.name` as the `key` parameter.
 This ensures that the resource `name` and the OCI repository `key` are identical, avoiding confusion.
 To achieve this, set `config.ParameterAsIdentifier("key")`, which maps the `key` parameter to the `metadata.name` of the Kubernetes resource.